I thought he was just a great photographer. He didn’t say anything about being a creative polymath.

 “Oh don’t worry about that,” he says, “I’ll make it later, shoot it, and comp it in.
 Here, hold this basketball instead.”

-The background is a municipal mess, I’m holding a basketball, and I'm balanced precariously on two stacked village-hall chairs.
+The background is, well, blank.
+I’m holding a basketball, and I'm balanced precariously on two stacked stools.

 He wasn’t happy with the height of just one.